promlert/IdentitySetupWithJwt/README.md

    - Now you will be able to see the template in the **Create New Project** menu.

 2. **Create a New Project:**
-   - In Visual Studio 2022, create a new project using the imported template.
+   - In Visual Studio 2022, create a new project using the installed template.
    - The project will be initialized with JWT authentication, Identity setup, and all other features.

 ### Project Structure